 Ski the old ‘Iron Curtain’ with views of the Adriatic

-A new option to ski from Slovenia to Italy was born as recently as 2009 when Doppelmayr installed a lift connecting the two countries and the resorts of Kanin and Sella Nevea.
-The piste down is a wonderful descent carved through the forest, although from the top there are spectacular views out to the Adriatic.
+A new option to ski from Slovenia to Italy was born in 2009 when Doppelmayr installed a lift connecting the two countries and the resorts of Kanin and Sella Nevea.
+The piste down is a wonderful descent carved through the forest, while from the top there are spectacular views out to the Adriatic.

 7. Wild Grub’n run, Stubai Glacier, Austria